 ACE serves 146 Catholic schools in 17 states, as well as Washington, D.C.
 ACE teachers live in one of 35 ACE communities located in 34 (arch)dioceses.
 For a full list of our ACE communities, please visit our Where We Serve map.

 Applicants rank their preferences for developmental level (2nd/3rd, 4th/5th, Middle School, and High School) and content area (English Language Arts, Mathematics, Science, and/or Social Studies) on their application.
+Additionally, applicants will be able to indicate their preferences in regard to geographic location (California, Midwest, Mountain, Northeast, Oklahoma, & Southeast).
 The dynamics of placement preclude us from guaranteeing placement preference.
 This process includes the following considerations:

 - The specific requests made by our (arch)diocesan school partners; and